Making A Difference in Our County

 University of Georgia Cooperative Extension is working hard for its constituents.
 The following are examples of Extension’s impact in the county over the past year.

-District Project Achievement (DPA) continues to be our most active program in Catoosa County 4-H. For Cloverleaf DPA, held in January 2018 at Georgia Highlands College in Rome, Georgia, we had 84 competitors and seven teen leaders representing Catoosa County.
-We received an award for a high number of participants.
-In March, we took 9 4-H’ers to Junior/Senior DPA.
+District Project Achievement (DPA) continues to be our most active program in Catoosa County 4-H. Catoosa County had 84 competitors andseven teen leaders representing the county at Cloverleaf DPA held at Georgia Highlands College in Rome, Georgia, in January, receiving an award for a high number of participants.
+In March, we took nine 4-H’ers to Junior/Senior DPA.

-Catoosa County welcomed many new staff and employees this year.
-Caleb Millican became the new 4-H agent in December, Roberta Pepper joined as the new part-time program assistant in November and David Buckler became the new AmeriCorps member in September.
+Catoosa welcomed many new staff and employees this year.
+Caleb Millican became the new 4-H agent in December 2019, Roberta Pepper the new part-time program assistant in November 2019, and AmeriCorps Lauren Drinnon joined the team.
 We also gained six new Certified Teen Leaders.

-We continued to do community service with our 4-H’ers.
-We participated in the Rivers Alive stream cleanup and Adopt-A-Stream workshop, collected craft supplies for the Chambliss Center for Children, taught a craft lesson to students at Chambliss Center, made reusable diapers out of old t-shirts to be delivered overseas, and volunteered at Hope for the Inner City.
+We continued to do community service with our 4-H’ers, participating in Rivers Alive stream cleanup and Adopt-A-Stream workshop, collecting craft supplies for Chambliss Center for Children, teaching a craft lesson to students at Chambliss Center, making reusable diapers out of old t-shirts to be delivered overseas, and volunteering at Hope for the Inner City.

-Even without the presence of a Family and Consumer Sciences (FACS) agent, we still strive to offer some FACS programs that are relevant and useful to our community.
-These programs include Walk Georgia, a statewide program that encourages participants to exercise more either as individuals or as part of a group.
-FACS also deals with food safety and preservation as well as questions regarding home and family.
-When we receive calls regarding these topics, we contact FACS agents in other counties in order to help our clientele.
+Even without the presence of a FACS agent, we still strive to offer some FACS programs that are relevant and useful to our community.
+These programs include Walk Georgia, a statewide program that encourages participants to exercise more either as an individual or part of a group.
+FACS also deals with food safety and preservation as well as questions regarding the home and family.
+When we receive calls regarding these topics, we contact the FACS agents in other counties in order to help our clientele.